Abby Dowse Strips Down For ‘Bath Time,’ Exposing Perky Derriere

 On Wednesday, Abby Dowse shared a sexy snap, which pushes Instagram‘s community guidelines, for her 1.5 million followers to enjoy.

-The provocative picture shows the stunner standing in front of a glass door leading to an outdoor bathtub, surrounded by green foliage.
+The provocative Instagram picture shows the stunner standing in front of a glass door leading to an outdoor bathtub, surrounded by green foliage.
 The tan and toned model faced away from the camera, looking seductively over her shoulder.
 She softened her expression, as she arched her eyebrows and pursed her full lips.

 For the photo, Abby decided to strip down, wearing minimal clothing.
 She sported a tiny black thong, leaving little to the imagination.
-The bombshell flaunted her flawless figure in the barely-there underwear, that put her perky derriere and long, lean legs on full display.
-Abby’s many admirers were also able to catch a glimpse of her ample cleavage.
+The bombshell flaunted her flawless figure in the barely there underwear, that put her perky derriere and long, lean legs on full display.

+Abby’s many admirers were also able to catch a side glimpse of her ample breast.
 She accessorized the sultry look with a pair of silver hoop earrings and a delicate band on her ring finger.

 The beauty piled her long locks into a messy bun and opted to forgo makeup, allowing her natural beauty to shine.